gboeing/ppd534/syllabus/readme.md

 We are available if you need help throughout the semester and are happy to answer your questions.
 By email, you should expect a reply typically within approximately one working day.
 Office hours info is provided at the beginning of the syllabus.

-### Who to contact
+## Who to contact

-If you have a general question about homework/grades or learning material, contact the TA first.
-If you have a coding/software question or problem, contact the tutor first, then the TA second if needed.
+If you have a general question about class material or homework, contact the TA first.
+If you have a coding/software question or problem, contact the tutor first.
+If you have a specific question for the professor outside of these preceding topics, please sign up for an office hours slot.

-### How to ask a coding question
+## How to ask a coding question

 Given the nature of this course, we do expect a few things of you before you seek assistance with coding questions: